ria-bhandari/Sleep_Disorder_ML/README.md

 ## Description of the Project

-This projects uses a Supervised Machine Learning algorithm (Random Forest) to predict and identify sleep disorders such as sleep apnea and insomnia.
+This project uses a Supervised Machine Learning algorithm (Random Forest) to predict and identify sleep disorders such as sleep apnea and insomnia.
 It uses existing data and data analysis techniques to categorize sleep-related metrics.

 ## Key Features of this Project